 The institutional aspect of democratic governance is of utmost importance today, as we are witnessing the return of populism and authoritarianism.
 The argument that a new turbulent society, with different people, problems and ideas, more disconnected with its internal reality, and more interconnected with global elements, have all been used to explain the rise of populism and authoritarianism as protectors of the status quo or a traditional way of life.
 Similarly, the declining trust in democratic governance institutions is often used to show how the system is broken and biased in favor of the 1%, and how this contributes to the rise of inequality.
 Distrust in democratic governance institutions is even linked to people’s perception that their countries are not moving in the right direction, and why they have no confidence in current leaders or traditional politicians.
 Therefore, in this context people can make an argument in favor of outsiders taking power.
 Unfortunately, the same people who help elect populists find out later once these outsiders are in power that they are instead charlatans, ideologues, racists and simply inept at governing.
 While some of the challenges mentioned above need to be tackle as there is evidence to support the claims, not all of these challenges are the result of lack of trust in democratic governance institutions alone.
 What these challenges show is a more complex reality, which reflects attitudes about democratic governance that are in themselves only part of the explanation of the dynamics of democratic governance in the Twenty First Century.

 As such, democratic governance today seems to be trapped, because people do not want to participate in elections anymore as they see no incentive or gains and find it more difficult to participate in policy decision processes.
 And, if they participate in elections, many are voting on their fears and not on assessing the validity of promises or the impact on their economic interests.
-The paradox is uninformed voting is giving an opportunity to populist outsiders to take power, using the only currency they have, which is fear and division.
-This is allowing the rise of leaders and policies that weaken the democratic institutional systems.
+This paradox is giving an opportunity to populist demagogues to seek and take power, using the only currency they have, which is fear and division.
+This is allowing the rise of leaders and policies that weaken the democratic institutional systems and strengthen personal rule.